Hamilton Township Apartment Community

 - Recreation: Mercer County offers a wide array of parks and open space.
 Nearby to The Crossings at Hamilton, the 2,500-acre Mercer County Park features hiking and biking trails, basketball courts, frisbee golf, an ice-skating rink, athletic fields and a tennis facility with six indoor and 22 outdoor courts, among other facilities.
 The park also hosts concerts and festivals in the warmer months.
 The Delaware and Raritan Canal State Park, which extends from Trenton to New Brunswick also passes nearby offering the opportunity to explore its trails.

 Being adjacent a train station and close to major roadways means your commute is simple and seamless, but this area’s leisure-time activities are not to be overlooked.
 When the work day is over, you will find an expansive list of options just outside your door.
-To learn more about the area, visit our leasing office or call us at 609-548-8200 today to today to get a personal tour on your calendar.
+To learn more about the area, visit our leasing office or call us at 609-548-8200 today for a personal tour on your calendar.